wkiri/DEMUD/scripts/cnn_feat_extraction/README.md

     - `<all>` tells the script to extract from all images in the subdirectories specified.
 	- `10` tells the script to extract 10 images from `<flat>`, or the single subdirectory specified.
 	- `10,20,30` tells the script to extract 10, 20, and 30 images from the specified subdirectories, respectively.
-	- `10,all,30` - the `all` keyword can be mixed within the list to specify that all images in the respective subdirectory are too be extracted from.
+	- `10,all,30` - the `all` keyword can be mixed within the list to specify that all images in the respective subdirectory are to be extracted from.

 ### 3. Feature Extraction